kwaldenphd/sql-queries-joins/README.md

 GROUP BY Country;
 ```

-<blockquote>Q7: Write a query that gets average birth year for players born in Latin America or the Caribbean.
+<blockquote>Q7: Write a query that gets average birth year for players born in Latin America or the Caribbean (`Region`).
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.</blockquote>

 41. We can filter the results of aggregate functions using the `HAVING` keyword.
   * NOTE: The `HAVING` keyword has to be used in combination with `GROUP BY`.